 Why Do Coyotes Swim?

 Due to the high concentration of meat in their diet, coyotes will hunt in and around rivers.
-A coyote’s diet includes deer, sheep, rabbits, hares, rodents, birds, young water birds, pigeons and doves, amphibians, lizards, snakes, turtles and tortoise, fish, insects, and crustaceans.
+A coyote’s diet includes deer, sheep, rabbits, hares, rodents, birds, young water birds, pigeons and doves, amphibians, lizards, snakes, turtles and tortoises, fish, insects, and crustaceans.